 We take great pride in producing Paraglider pilots with a high skill level and a good attitude to embark on a long and safe flying career.

 If you have committed to starting a Club pilot course with us, then this normally means that you intend to take up the sport, so it makes sense to be using your own equipment for this.
 Please give some serious consideration to purchasing your flight equipment from us at the DFC.
-A new Nova SUSI paraglider, Macpara Rider harness, MacAigis reserve parachute and Plusmax helmet cost £2550.
-Used equipment is usually available cost about £1,400.
+A new Nova SUSI paraglider, or Macpara Progress wing, Macpara harness and Plusmax helmet cost £3950.
+Used equipment is usually available cost about £1,500.
 Buying your equipment from us has several advantages:

 - You use the same wing each time you fly.